bryant1410/surfiki-refine-elasticsearch/README.md

 Supported Operating System: LINUX

-Assume this is a fresh install on a clean Ubuntu Server Dist as root
+Assume this is a fresh install on a clean [Ubuntu Server Distribution](http://www.ubuntu.com/download/server) as root

 Create a root user